DekotaNelson/100devs-follow-along-site/README.md

 All the fundamental skills you need to unlock a career as a software engineer.
 Also, the practical skills you need to learn HTML, CSS, Javascript, React, Node, Express, MongoDB, and some CS theory.

 ## How can I join?
-1.If you would like to join, please complete these taks: https://gleam.io/e6AV3/100devs-signup
+1.If you would like to join, please complete these tasks: https://gleam.io/e6AV3/100devs-signup

 2. Fill out this form: https://forms.gle/A4fiw6rM4ukX1eJG7